Ranger Rick

-Ranger Rick, originally Ranger Rick's Nature Magazine, is a children's nature magazine that is published by the United States National Wildlife Federation.
-The magazine offers feature articles and activities for children ages 7 and up in order to spark their interest in the outdoors and encourage them to become more actively involved in protecting the environment.
+Ranger Rick, originally Ranger Rick's Nature Magazine, is a children's nature magazine that is published by the United States National Wildlife Federation (NWF).
+The magazine offers feature articles and activities for children ages eight and up to spark their interest in the outdoors and encourage them to become more actively involved in protecting the environment.
 The magazine's primary intention is to instill a passion for nature and promote activity outdoors.
-NWF also publishes two companion magazines, Ranger Rick Jr., which is aimed at ages 4–7, and Ranger Rick Cub, which is aimed at kids 0–4 years old.
+NWF also publishes two companion magazines, Ranger Rick Jr., which is aimed at ages four to eight, and Ranger Rick Cub, which is aimed at kids zero to four years old.

 History

-In 1959, John Ashley "Ash" Brownridge (1917–2015), under the pseudonym John A. Morris, wrote the book "The Adventures of Rick Raccoon" starring an anthropomorphic raccoon named Rick and his friends at the Deep Green Wood.
+In 1959, John Ashley "Ash" Brownridge (1917–2015), under the pseudonym John A. Morris, wrote the book The Adventures of Rick Raccoon, starring an anthropomorphic raccoon named Rick and his friends in the Deep Green Wood.
 After seeing a book a colleague sent from Japan that featured a tanuki, he was inspired to create a book to teach children the value of conservation.
-Two years later, in 1960, he written another book entitled "Ranger Rick and the Great Forest Fire".
+Two years later, in 1960, he wrote another book entitled Ranger Rick and the Great Forest Fire.
 Then, in January 1967, the first issue of Ranger Rick's Nature Magazine was published.
-The magazine was so popular that, by 1972, NWF's membership had tripled.
+The magazine was so popular that by 1972, NWF's membership had tripled.

 The first illustrator of the magazine was painter Lorin Thompson, who drew the characters in a realistic yet expressive manner.
 In 1982, he was replaced by Alton Langford, who redesigned the existing characters and introduced new characters Scarlett Fox and Boomer Badger.
 In 1999, Robby Gilbert took over as the new illustrator, coinciding with the magazine's shift from short stories to comic strips.
 In 2009, British company TheCharacterShop became the new illustrators, rendering the comics as three-dimensional images.
 In 2016, TheCharacterShop, under the direction of Parker Jacobs, gave the comics a new two-dimensional cartoony style.